quintel/documentation/docs/contrib/graph-components.md

 necessary for [Recursive methods](recursive-methods).

 #### Circular
 Adding the attribute `circular` to an edge will help `Turbine` order the nodes correctly for calculation.
-Edges with circular set to true will be nettified for recursive methods to combat circularity.
+Edges with circular set to true will be ignored for recursive methods to combat circularity.

 ```
 - circular = true